1964 Kennedy Half Dollar Value Checker: Errors List, “D” & No Mint Mark Worth

 1964 No Mint Mark Half Dollar Value

-The 1964 No Mint Mark Kennedy Half Dollar represents Philadelphia Mint’s flagship production in the series’ inaugural year, with 273,304,004 coins struck, accounting for nearly two-thirds of total 1964 Kennedy production.
+The 1964 No Mint Mark Kennedy Half Dollar comes from the Philadelphia Mint, which struck 273,304,004 coins — nearly two-thirds of total 1964 Kennedy production.
+Philadelphia coins carry no mint mark, following the long-standing tradition of the “Mother Mint.”

 1964 No Mint Mark Half Dollar Price/Grade Chart